What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 A collection of singletons have ditched the day job to search out love within the present’s first outing to a brand new villa in South Africa, with their adventures in copping off and cracking on documented six nights per week on ITV2.

-However for those who’re struggling to search out the time to catch-up on each episode earlier than the subsequent serving to at 9pm, then don’t fear – HEARALPUBLICIST has acquired you coated.
+However in case you’re struggling to search out the time to catch-up on each episode earlier than the following serving to at 9pm, then don’t fear – HEARALPUBLICIST has obtained you coated.

 Right here’s what occurred on Love Island final night time.